Type Ien supernova

 Light curves published in journal Nature by Schulze et al. (2025) of SN 2021yfj, possibly the first supernova of its type.

-A Type Ien supernova (Type len or len) is a tentative type of supernova event.
-It is characterized by having spectra that are dominated by elements such as ionized silicon, sulphur and argon while at the same time lacking prominent features from elements such as carbon, oxygen, helium and hydrogen.
+A Type Ien supernova is a proposed type of supernova event.
+It is characterized by spectra dominated by elements such as ionized silicon, sulfur, and argon while lacking prominent features from elements such as carbon, oxygen, helium, and hydrogen.

-This type of supernova was made by the discovery of SN 2021yfj (and first and currently only SN of this type) in 2021 who's emission lines were unique compared to other supernova.
-It also means that a placeholder intermediate type of supernova named SN Idn could exist and would have its spectra be dominated by either oxygen, neon or magnesium.
+This classification was proposed after the discovery of SN 2021yfj in 2021, the first known of this type, whose emission lines were unique.
+This discovery also means that a placeholder intermediate type of supernova named SN Idn could exist with spectra dominated by either oxygen, neon, or magnesium.